IamNator/Dash_Cam/README.md

 ### Fabricate the board
 * click on the green code button and download the zip file for this repository.
 * Extract the zip file.
 This contains all the files we'll be needing.
-* Get the board Fabricated by your favorite PCB Manufacturer. (files needed for this can be found under the subfolder <b>PCB</b>)
+* Get the board Fabricated by your favorite PCB Manufacturer (files needed for this can be found under the subfolder <b>PCB</b>).

 ### Setting up the board for programming
 The board has three microchip on it; namely esp32_1, esp32_2 and stm32f4xx.
-Each of these chips will need to be programmed
+Each of these chips will need to be programmed.

 ####  esp32_1 and esp32_2
 * You will require an <a href="https://learn.adafruit.com/ftdi-friend/overview">FTDI</a> programmer for this.